Nagashree-1030/Nagashree-1030/README.md

 ## 🧠 Executive RAG Intelligence System

-**A single source of truth for leadership.**
+**A centralized intelligence layer for executive leadership.**

-Built a specialized RAG platform for executive leadership that centralizes organizational information and operational intelligence.
+Designed and built a specialized RAG platform that brings together organizational tasks, policies, and operational information into a centralized dashboard.

-**Core Technologies**
+### Key Focus

 `RAG` `LLMs` `Python` `Dashboard`